 Amid mass Israeli attacks on the people of Lebanon, musicians, artists, journalists, and cultural institutions are banding together to provide emergency mutual aid.
 That includes our friends at the Beirut Synthesizer Center and other spaces, which have turned their facilities into shelters and stores for urgently needed supplies.

 I should preface this by saying the nightmare of this is watching a fresh conflict in Lebanon atop nearly a year of Israeli attacks on civilians across Lebanon and Palestine.
+The crucial difference is, in Lebanon it’s far easier to get funds from abroad directly to where there’s need by giving locally to trusted recipients (not via NGOs at the moment).

 I’ve written plenty about the Lebanese scene over the years and spent some there.
 The shorthand version of what’s going on now is that the entire scene—every space, every artist I know—is engaged in relief efforts.
 And while mutual aid is vital everywhere, particularly for reaching at-risk and marginalized populations, it takes on another level of meaning in Lebanon.
 Without these volunteer efforts, without people opening up their own apartments and performance spaces and leading drives for medicine, food, and water, there would be almost no support for the forcibly displaced at all.
 (The piled-up traffic jams you may have seen on the news indicate Lebanon didn’t even really have an evacuation plan.)
-People are escaping bombs by moving into schools, collecting mattresses, pillows, and blankets at music spaces so they have somewhere to sleep.
+People are escaping bombs by moving into schools and collecting mattresses, pillows, and blankets at music spaces so they have somewhere to sleep.
 This is an extra reason it is vital to amplify these messages – the people affected depend on these volunteer lifelines and giving.

 If you want to know what’s going on in Lebanon’s music scene right now, this is what’s going on.